Allyson-Robert/X-LAB_Plotting_Manager/docs/dataspecs.md

 ### 2. **Storage**

-Dataspecs are stored as JSON files using the framework’s custom encoder/decoder.
+datasets are stored as JSON files using the framework’s custom encoder/decoder.
 They are lightweight, human-editable, and versionable (ideal for Git).

 ---